saravana2906/spring-boot-Contact/README.md

  As part of Spring Data JPA
  - Usage of CRUD repository
- - Usage of findBy and delet methods using different name patterns<br>
+ - Usage of findBy and delete methods using different name patterns<br>

 As part of Hibernate ORM
   - Usage of Entity , ID annotations